grinnell-cs/csc151-dh/_labs/www.md

 ### Exercise 1: Exploring a Web page

+_Side B_

 Let's start by looking at the ThingymabobCoInc Web site from [the reading](../readings/www).

 a.
-If you have not already done so, use the File Manager to navigate to your `public_html` directory.
+If you have not already done so, use the File Manager to navigate to your `cusc151-www-lab directory on our local computer.

 b.
 Right click on the file named `thingy.html` and select **Open with "Text Editor"**.
-A GEdit window should appear showing the HTML, colored to show the different parts of the code.
+An editor window should appear showing the HTML, perhaps colored to show the different parts of the code.

 c.
 Scan through the page, identifying the different tags that are being used.
 You may want to note them down on a piece of paper.